 In cases like these, individuals will usually be able to bring down their cholesterol levels relatively quickly with the help of their doctor, thus allowing the to qualify after just a few weeks/months.

 Tip: High fiber foods, fish and nuts can quickly lower your cholesterol levels.
 Source.

 2. High Blood Pressure or Hypertension.

-High blood pressure or hypertension is another condition that is very common to see affecting nearly 1 of 3 Americans.
+High blood pressure or hypertension is another condition that is very common to see affecting nearly 1 of 3 Americans today.

 And while a lot of folks will be declined life insurance based on their blood pressure levels, it’s important to understand that the best life insurance companies are going to be pretty lenient when it comes to what levels it considers unacceptable.

 To be able to qualify for a Preferred rating, all you need to be able to do is demonstrate that your blood pressure ratio is equal to or below 135/80 (for those 0-60).
-And those above 60 years of age, those values can be 140/85.
+And those above 60 years of age, those values can be as high as 140/85.

 Plus, most life insurance companies will accept these values even if you are using some type of medication to achieve them, so it’s not like you have to be perfect, you just need to be proactive!

 For Standard rates, individuals only need to be below 145/85 if under age 60 and 155/85 if over the age of 65.
 Which is pretty lenient when you think about it because according to the American Heart Association, these level would “technically” be considered somewhere between Stage 1 and Stage 2 Hypertension.